luizbgomide/EclipsePhase2e-ptbr/src/07/07-nanofabrication.md

 ## Blueprints

 No matter what kind of nanofabber you may find yourself using, you’ll need a blueprint — a three-dimensional software plan for the design.
-Printers come pre-loaded with an assortment of simple blueprints appropriate to the device's purpose.
+Printers come pre-loaded with an assortment of simple blueprints appropriate to the device’s purpose.
 Most polities, habs, and hypercorps also provide basic blueprints free for use by everyone, released into the public domain.
 This means that almost everyone has access to mundane tools, clothing designs, and foods.

 These free blueprints are widely regarded as signs of lower social status in the inner system.
 The old and transitional economies there rely on people purchasing proprietary blueprints online for whatever they need.
 Hypercorp boutiques compete to offer the latest designs and upgrades, sold through subscription channels and ecosystems designed to lock customers into brand loyalty.
 These digital plans are accompanied by stringent copyright protections, limiting the number of prints to deter sharing and piracy and preventing any modifications of the designs outside allowed parameters.